stable

 )

-A data.frame
+A

-of standardized or unstandardized
+of standardized or unstandardized data (indicators/items/manifest variables).
+Additionally, alist

-case estimation is repeated for each data set.
-Possible column types or classes
+of data sets (data frames or matrices) is accepted in which case estimation is repeated for each data set.
+Possible column types or classes of the data provided are: "logical

 ", "numeric